A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS II: EMERGENCE OF ACTIVE REGIONS FROM THE CONVECTION ZONE TO THE CORONA

 \subsection{Formation of Active Regions in the Photosphere}

-We use the QS run snapshot at $t_{QS}{=}6$\,h as the initial snapshot for the AR run after cutting out the lowermost 8\,Mm of the domain and switching on the data-driven boundary condition that imposes the velocity and magnetic field adapted from the solar convective dynamo simulation.
-The super-equipartition magnetic flux bundles generated in the solar convective dynamo start to emerge to the photosphere.
-The rise of these flux bundles is predominately controlled by convective upflows.
-The evolution of the flux bundles in the uppermost convection zone and the formation of active regions in the photosphere have been presented in detail in Paper\,I.
+We use the QS run snapshot at $t_{QS}{=}5.7$\,h as the initial snapshot for the AR run after cutting out the lowermost 8\,Mm of the domain and switching on the data-driven boundary condition that imposes the velocity and magnetic fields adapted from the solar convective dynamo simulation.
+The evolution of the imposed magnetic field in the uppermost convection zone and the formation of active regions in the photosphere have been presented in detail in Paper\,I.

-Though the depth of the convective layer is slightly deeper, the evolution of photosphere and the convection zone in the AR run is basically the same as the ``$196\times8$ run" in Paper\,I. A very brief recap of the active region evolution is presented by the magnetograms ($B_{z}$ at the photosphere) in \figref{fig:ar_btau_vert}.
-Two major flux bundles reach the photosphere and form the largest two sunspots pairs.
+Although the depth of the convective layer is slightly deeper, the evolution of the photosphere and convection zone in the AR run is basically the same as the ``$196\times8$ run" in Paper\,I. A very brief recap of the active region evolution is presented by the magnetograms ($B_{z}$ at the photosphere) in \figref{fig:ar_btau_vert}.
+Two major flux bundles reach the photosphere and form the largest two sunspot pairs.
 The first flux bundle reaching the photosphere appears at $t{\approx}10.5$\,h in the lower half of the horizontal domain.
-After $t{\approx}16$\,h, the magnetic field related to the strongest flux bundle appears in the center of the domain, and develops into a strong sunspot at $t{\approx}22$\,h.
+After $t{\approx}16$\,h, the magnetic field related to the strongest flux bundle emerges in the photosphere near the y-center of the domain and develops into a strong sunspot at $t{\approx}22$\,h.
 Over the whole evolution of about 50 hours, a few other flux bundles also emerge into the photosphere and create smaller sunspot pairs, for example, at $y{\approx}150$\,Mm.
-We also note that the convection can destroy the structure of a coherent flux bundle during the course of emergence.
-The magnetic field removed from a strong flux bundle can be transport to the surface by convective upflows.
-This process gives rise to many magnetic concentrations in spatial scales of about 10\,Mm.
-The small sunspot pairs and magnetic concentrations add a significant complexity to the magnetic field in the simulation, and play an crucial role in producing solar eruptions in the active regions.
+We also note that convection can destroy the structure of a coherent flux bundle during the course of emergence.
+The magnetic field removed from a strong flux bundle can be transported to the surface by convective upflows.
+This process gives rise to many magnetic concentrations of about 10\,Mm in diameter.
+The small sunspot pairs and magnetic concentrations add a significant complexity to the magnetic field in the simulation and play a crucial role in producing solar eruptions in the active regions.